-Asset type Credit risk management practices Estimation of impairment loss allowances Loans to other local authorities Investments guaranteed by statute - Áno credit risk.
+Asset type Credit risk management practices Estimation of impairment loss allowances Loans to other local authorities Investments guaranteed by statute - no credit risk.
 No allowance required.
-Deposits with banks and building societies Deposits are restricted by the Council's TreasuryÁ Management Strategy (as noted above).
+Deposits with banks and building societies Deposits are restricted by the Council's Treasury Management Strategy (as noted above).
 Expected credit losses are calculated by applying historical experience of default factors supplied by the Council's Treasury Management Advisor.
-Other debtors
+Other debtors Debtors are not subject to internal credit rating; they are instead grouped by their credit risk characteristics for the purposes of calculating expected credit losses.
+Expected credit losses are calculated using provision matrices based on historical data for defaults, overlaid by consideration of factors impacting upon debtors' ability to settle their obligations.

-The following table summarises the Council's potential credit risk exposure:Á
+The following table summarises the Council's potential credit risk exposure:

-Cr edit risk ratir ng Gross carrying
+Cr Gross carrying

 Low Medium High amount

-£000 £000 £000 £000
+£000 £000 £000 000£

 Deposits with banks and other financial institutions 556,714 - - 556,714

 Loans to subsidiaries (Essex Housing) 1,023 - - 1,023

 557,737 - - 557,737

 Other debtors (contractual) - not subject to credit rating 115,915

 Total amount exposed to credit risk 673,652